smaakage85/recorder/README.md

 #> [STOP]
 ```

-The test summary tells us, that one observation (row \#11) has a value of the variable "Petal.Length" outside the recorded range in training; hence we might not be confident in the prediction of this particular observation.
+The test summary tells us, that one observation (row \#11) has a value of the variable "Petal.Length" outside the recorded range in the training data; hence we might not be confident in the prediction of this particular observation.

 After running the validation tests, you can extract the results of (any) failed tests for the rows/observations of new data with `get_failed_tests()`.